1973 oil crisis: OPEC

 The Organization of Petroleum Exporting Countries (OPEC), was founded by five oil producing countries at a Baghdad conference on 14 September 1960.
 The five founding members of OPEC were Venezuela, Iraq, Saudi Arabia, Iran and Kuwait.
 OPEC was organized after the oil companies slashed the posted price of oil, but the posted price of oil remained consistently higher than the market price of oil between 1961 and 1972.

 In 1963, the Seven Sisters controlled 86% of the oil produced by OPEC countries, but by 1970 the rise of "independent oil companies" had decreased their share to 77%.
 The entry of three new oil producers—Algeria, Libya and Nigeria—meant that by 1970, 81 oil companies were doing business in the Middle East.

 In the early 1960s Libya, Indonesia and Qatar joined OPEC.
 OPEC was generally regarded as ineffective until political turbulence in Libya and Iraq strengthened their position in 1970.
 Additionally, increasing Soviet influence provided oil producing countries with alternative means of transporting oil to markets.

 Under the Tehran Price Agreement of 1971, signed on 14 February, the posted price of oil was increased and, due to a decline in the value of the US dollar relative to gold, certain anti-inflationary measures were enacted.

-A severe drain on U.S. gold reserves lead to higher inflation and lack of confidence in the strength of the dollar, President Nixon issued Executive Order 11615 on August 15, 1971, which closed the gold window.
+A severe drain on US gold reserves lead to higher inflation and lack of confidence in the strength of the dollar, President Nixon issued Executive Order 11615 on August 15, 1971, which closed the gold window.
 This action made the dollar inconvertible to gold directly, except on the open market, and was soon dubbed the Nixon Shock, leading eventually to the collapse of the Bretton Woods system in 1976.
 Because oil was priced in dollars, oil producers' real income decreased when the dollar started to float free of the old link to gold.
 In September 1971, OPEC issued a joint communiqué stating that from then on, they would price oil in terms of a fixed amount of gold.

 After 1971, OPEC was slow to readjust prices to reflect this depreciation.
 From 1947 to 1967, the dollar price of oil had risen by less than two percent per year.
 Until the oil shock, the price had also remained fairly stable versus other currencies and commodities.
 OPEC ministers had not developed institutional mechanisms to update prices in sync with changing market conditions, so their real incomes lagged.
 The substantial price increases of 1973–1974 largely returned their prices and corresponding incomes to former levels in terms of commodities such as gold.